 - 116 demonstration plots

-The Horticulture Innovation Lab awarded a third round of Trellis project for the 2013-2014 school year in July 2013.
+Below are the third round of Trellis projects, awarded for the 2013-2014 school year in July 2013.
 Initially, 13 new projects were announced and later an additional 14th project was awarded after USAID resumed its agricultural work in Mali.
 A press release summarizes the awards.

 For more information about these projects, print and share the current Trellis fact sheet (PDF).
-This year's projects are described below:
+Here are brief descriptions of the projects:

 Promoting women in organic production of vegetables, value addition and reduction of postharvest loss